-Use your browser to access a downloadable Self-Quiz Answer Key at scic.com/ICOresources for each section.
+Use your browser to access a downloadable Study Guide at scic.com/ICOresources.

 The Self-Quizzes offer a variety of brief activities to help you become more familiar with the content in this Insurance Company Operations learning guide.
 Check your answers to gain confidence in your understanding of the concepts and details presented in this course.